rayui/scooby/README.md

 - LC_INTERNAL_IP
   - the private ip v4 address of your cluster
 - LC_INTERNAL_NM
-  - network mask of your cluster nic
+  - network mask of your cluster nic, e.g. 24
 - LC_INTERNAL_DEVICE
   - the internal device name for your cluster (e.g. eth1)
 - LC_INTERNAL_DOMAIN